ExpressionEngine/ExpressionEngine-User-Guide/README.md

     npm run watch

-To build for production run:

-    npm run build

 ### Building theme assets

 The documentation css and js files are located under `theme/assets-src`.

-To build the theme assets:

-    npm run buildAssets

-To dynamically rebuild the theme assets when a file changes:
+To build the theme assets, run `npm run buildAssets`.
+You can also dynamically rebuild the assets when a file changes: `npm run watchAssets`.

-    npm run watchAssets

-## Editing and Creating Documentation

-All of the source files exist under `docs/` and is where you will add new documentation or modify existing documentation.
-We recommend working from feature branches and making pull requests to the `stability` branch of this repo.

 ## Contributing